Hugh Laurie: Early life and education

-Laurie was brought up in Oxford and attended the Dragon School from ages seven to 13, later stating, "I was, in truth, a horrible child.
+Laurie was brought up in Oxford and attended the Dragon School from seven to 13, later stating, "I was, in truth, a horrible child.
 Not much given to things of a 'bookey' nature, I spent a large part of my youth smoking Number Six and cheating in French vocabulary tests."
 He went on to Eton College, which he described as "the most private of private schools".

-He arrived at Selwyn College, Cambridge, in 1978, which he says he attended "as a result of family tradition" since his father went there.
-Laurie notes that his father was a successful rower at Cambridge and that he was "trying to follow in [his] father's footsteps".
-He studied archaeology and anthropology, specialising in social anthropology, and graduated with third-class honours in 1981.
+Laurie arrived at Selwyn College, Cambridge, in 1978, which he says he attended "as a result of family tradition" since his father went there.
 Like his father, Laurie rowed at school and university.
+He has noted that his father was a successful rower at Cambridge and that he was "trying to follow in [his] father's footsteps".
 In 1977, he was a member of the junior coxed pair that won the British national title before representing Britain's Youth Team at the 1977 Junior World Rowing Championships.
 In 1980, Laurie and his rowing partner, J.S.
 Palmer, were runners-up in the Silver Goblets coxless pairs for Eton Vikings rowing club.
 He also achieved a Blue while taking part in the 1980 Oxford and Cambridge Boat Race.
 Cambridge lost that year by five feet.
 During this time, Laurie was training for up to eight hours a day and was on course to become an Olympic-standard rower.
 He is a member of the Leander Club, one of the oldest rowing clubs in the world, and was a member of the Hermes Club and Hawks' Club.
+Laurie studied archaeology and anthropology at Cambridge, specialising in social anthropology.
+He graduated with third-class honours in 1981.